 10. Create Literacy-Related Games

-Boost your child's reading and writing skills by playing fun literacy games.
-You can set up an alphabet scavenger hunt where they find items starting with each letter or have a word-building contest using different letters to make new words.
-These games are both entertaining and effective in improving your child's foundational skills in an engaging and interactive way.
+Boost your child’s reading and writing skills with fun literacy games.
+Try an alphabet scavenger hunt to find items that start with each letter or a word-building challenge to create new words.
+These playful activities make learning engaging and effective.

 11. Encourage Writing

-Just Right Reader Decodables, designed with leading literacy experts and educators, are crafted specifically to support the phonics skills your child is learning, making them a vital part of your literacy-rich home.
+Just Right Reader Science of Reading Phonics Program + Decodable Libraries, designed with leading literacy experts and educators, are crafted specifically to support the phonics skills your child is learning, making them an important part of your literacy-rich home.

-• Engaging and Diverse Stories: Just Right Reader decodables are filled with diverse characters, colorful illustrations, and relatable stories that capture your child’s imagination and keep them engaged.
+Engaging and Memorable Stories: Just Right Reader decodables are filled with relatable characters, colorful illustrations, and fun stories that capture your child’s imagination and keep them engaged.

-• QR Code for Phonics Lessons: Each decodable contains a QR code that links to video lessons in English and Spanish.
+- QR Code for Phonics Lessons: Each decodable contains a QR code that links to video lessons in English, Spanish, and 12+ languages.
 These videos make your reading time together more interactive and fun, offering short, fun phonics lessons that enhance the reading experience.

 Incorporating Just Right Reader Science of Reading decodables into your family’s reading routine not only accelerates your child's reading abilities but also fosters meaningful interactions around learning.